dojo/docs/quickstart/rest.rst

 Dojo and REST
 =============

-The Dojo RESTful consumers are fairly straight forward when it comes to REST, and there is essentially feature parity between both the `dojo.store.JsonRest <dojo/store/JsonRest>`_ and the `dojox.data.JsonRestStore <dojo/data/JsonRestStore>`_.
+The Dojo RESTful consumers are fairly straight forward when it comes to REST, and there is essentially feature parity between both the :ref:`dojo.store.JsonRest <dojo/store/JsonRest>` and the :ref:`dojox.data.JsonRestStore <dojo/data/JsonRestStore>`.
 As Dojo moves away from the DataStore API to the new Store API, developers can expect that dojo.store.JsonRest will become the main focus of RESTful implementation in Dojo.
-Currently though, most data aware widgets only consume the DataStore API, although "wrapping" the dojo.store.JsonRest with the `dojo.data.ObjectStore <dojo/data/ObjectStore>`_ is possible.
+Currently though, most data aware widgets only consume the DataStore API, although "wrapping" the dojo.store.JsonRest with the :ref:`dojo.data.ObjectStore <dojo/data/ObjectStore>` is possible.

 dojo.store.JsonRest
 -------------------

 Introduced in Dojo 1.6, the dojo.store.JsonRest is a good an efficient implementation of a RESTful consumer.
-To make it have feature parity with the `dojox.data.JsonRestStore <dojox/data/JsonRestStore>`_, the developer should wrap the store in `dojo.store.Observable <dojo/store/Observable>`_ and `dojo.store.Cache <dojo/store/Cache>`_.
+To make it have feature parity with the :ref:`dojox.data.JsonRestStore <dojox/data/JsonRestStore>`, the developer should wrap the store in :ref:`dojo.store.Observable <dojo/store/Observable>` and :ref:`dojo.store.Cache <dojo/store/Cache>`.

-The `dojo.store.JsonRest <dojo/store/JsonRest>`_ defaults to assuming the identifier property of each element is ``id``, therefore if your provider returns an elements identifier in that field, most developers simply need to specify the target URI for the collection.
+The :ref:`dojo.store.JsonRest <dojo/store/JsonRest>` defaults to assuming the identifier property of each element is ``id``, therefore if your provider returns an elements identifier in that field, most developers simply need to specify the target URI for the collection.

 An example of programatically creating a full featured store would be: